Skip to main content

 The language options are used to customize the SDK generation on a per-SDK language basis.

-Generic Language options
+Generic language options

 These options are applicable to all SDK languages, and are set on a per-language basis in the specific SDK language section.
 For example, the sdkVersion can be set to different values for each language SDK: